A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: The Poisson Sigma Model

 This means that the on-shell $A$ field is pure gauge with respect to the $\operatorname{SL}(2,\mathbb{R})_J$ sub-group.
 On the other hand, the on-shell $\mathfrak{X}$ field is stabilizer for $A$.
-Notice that the covariant derivative for the $B$ field is computed with respect to the entire connection $\Omega$, while the same is not true for the $A$ field, whose equation of motion is equivalent to that of the bare gravitational model in \eqref{eomf}.
-This shows that we are allowed to keep interpreting the $A$-sector of the model as equivalent to the ordinary JT gravity.
-Moreover, the covariant derivative acting on the $B$ fields has both contributions from $A$ and $B$.
-Therefore $B$ behaves like a gauge field which is minimally coupled to gravity.
+Notice that the covariant derivative for the $B$ field is computed with respect to the entire connection $\Omega$, while the same is not true for the $A$ field, whose equation of motion is equivalent to the case of the SL$(2,\R)$ BF/PSM in \eqref{eomf}.
+This shows that we are allowed to keep interpreting the $A$-sector of the model as equivalent to ordinary JT gravity.
+Differently, the covariant derivative acting on the $B$ fields has both contributions from $A$ and $B$.
+Therefore $B$ behaves like a gauge field coupled to gravity.

 We now introduce a boundary action term and characterize the boundary dynamics in $S^1$.
 The equation of motion for the gauge connection, that we derive from \eqref{PSMOZ}, is